Week 15 Homework 💻 🦉

 };

-let result = multiply(5, 3); // result is `15`
+let result = multiply(5, 3); // result is `15`- a function without a return statement always returns

-- if you don’t pass in arguments to a function it’s like you passed them in as
+undefined - if you don’t pass in arguments to a function it’s like you passed them in as

 let logsArgument = function(someArg) {